Free Application for Federal Student Aid (FAFSA)

 - Go to fsaid.ed.gov and create your FSA ID.

-- This is your login username and password to sign your FAFSA form.
+- This is your login username and password to sign your Application form.

 Step 3: Go to FAFSA.gov

-- Visit FAFSA.gov and click “Start a New FAFSA”.
+- Visit FAFSA.gov and click “Start a New Form”.

 - Use your FSA ID to log in securely.